 Segesta & Erice

 Erice and Segesta are located all nearby Trapani.
 The ancient history of the city is certainly closely tied to Africa.
 As a result Phoenicians founded this city.
-And it was also at the centre of the great naval battles between Carthage and Rome.
 It was also at the centre of the great naval battles between Carthage and Rome.
 The Salt Flats with its characteristic old windmills are inside a beautiful area protected by the WWF.

 Pick up at the port by your private Guide Driver.
 Next board a Premium Mercedes Minivan for a short drive (30min) out of town east of Trapani.

-Enjoy a pleasant drive along the beautiful north coast.
-Passing the wine producing area of “Bianco d’Alcamo”, a well known white wine.
-In Segesta visit the Greek temple and the theater from the late 5th century located inside this singular archeological area.
+Enjoy a pleasant drive through a soft hilly landscape filled with vineyards.
+Nearby is the wine producing area of “Bianco d’Alcamo”, a well known white wine.
+In Segesta visit the Greek temple and the theater, from the late 5th century, located inside this singular archeological area.
 As a matter of fact both are embedded within a wonderful countryside.

 Just driving up to Erice is worth the trip!
-The view from here is stunning, it overlooks the town of Trapani, it’s salt flats and the Egadi Islands.
-A stroll trough the cobblestoned streets of the medieval town will takes you to the public garden located nearby the ruins of the Norman castle.
+The view from here is stunning, it overlooks the town of Trapani, its salt flats and the Egadi Islands.
+A stroll through the cobblestoned streets of the medieval town will take you to the public garden located nearby the ruins of the Norman castle.
 Finally, stop at the Salt Pans.
-Where sea water has been channeled into small ponds to evaporate leaving the salt behind.
+Here sea water has been channeled into small ponds to evaporate leaving the salt behind.

 Drop off at the port

 Segesta according to the traditional legend had a Trojan origin.
 It is located on the isolated hill called Barbaro.
 Once washed by the river Crimiso, nearby Calatafimi.
 The well preserved temple and the greek theater were built in the late 5th century BC.